 About the author

-Tamir Sorek is Professor of Sociology at the University of Florida.
+Tamir Sorek is Liberal Arts Professor of Middle East History at Pennsylvania State University.
 He is the author of Palestinian Commemoration in Israel: Calendar, Monuments, and Martyrs (Stanford, 2015) and Arab Soccer in a Jewish State: The Integrative Enclave (2007).

 "With nuance, precision, and admiration, Tamir Sorek tells the story of Tawfiq Zayyad's complicated and heroic life, and with it, the story of an ongoing catastrophe and the Palestinian people's unceasing battle for survival and dignity.
 The Optimist pays homage to resistance, radical politics, and the struggle for social mobility, all of which typified Zayyad's long career.
 A bold and important achievement."